backtrace-labs/backtrace-unity/README.md

 On iOS devices, when the operation system indicates there's memory pressure, Backtrace take a snapshot of the application state and persists it on the mobile device.
 When the operating system ends up killing the game, upon restart Backtrace will inspect the state file and deduce if the game was terminated because of memory pressure (for more information on the algorithm, see the [backtrace-cocoa repository](https://github.com/backtrace-labs/backtrace-cocoa#how-does-your-out-of-memory-detection-algorithm-work-)).
 If so, an error will be sent based on the data that was previously collected and persisted.
 Note that a snapshot will be taken every 2 minutes at most if low memory conditions persist.

 Backtrace can detect low memory situations for a game running in Unity on iOS devices, and attempt to generate an error report with an associated dump object for further investigation.
 When configuring the backtrace-unity client for an iOS deployment, programmers will have a toggle available in the backtrace-unity GUI in the Unity Editor to enable or disable sending Out of memory exceptions to Backtrace.
 The `error.type` for these reports wiill be `Low Memory`.

 This functionality can be toggled on or off in the Backtrace configuration.

+This functionality can be toggled on or off in the Backtrace configuration.